-After a time they could no longer ignore it, because a couple of million people were using it, and instead they began to ridicule it.
+After a time they could no longer ignore it, and instead they began to ridicule it.
 After all, anyone knows that people really like inhaling a toxic bonfire that tastes grim and they always have done.
 These new electronic doodads with their strawberry flavours and such are just a gimmick, surely?

-Well, eventually they had to give up on that because tens of millions of people were vaping instead of smoking.
+Well, eventually they had to give up on that because so many millions of people were using it.
 Then, they started to fight against it as hard as they possibly could: everyone had woken up to the fact that trillions of $$ and thousands of jobs and multiple other industries were threatened: the gravy train itself was under threat for the first time in centuries.

 I wonder what happens next?

 A couple of little things to ponder

 "All truth passes through three stages.
 First, it is ridiculed; second, it is violently opposed; third, it is accepted as being self-evident."

 "First they ignore you, then they laugh at you, then they fight you, then you win."

 In 2008 global pharma income was estimated at around $500 billion.
 (Total tobacco sales including tax was about the same.)
 It is impossible that smoking did not generate at least 10% of those revenues ($50bn), due to the huge market for smoking disease treatment drugs and the overall boost to other drug sales.
 For example diabetes, cholesterol and blood pressure drugs all get a boost from smoking: smokers have a 44% greater chance of diabetes, 61% for 1 PAD smokers.
 It is more likely that smoking generates 15% and perhaps even 20% of pharma's overall income.

 Malcolm McLean changed his name to the older version without the 'L', Malcom.

 Han Li now spells his name this way in Latin script (see list of directors of Dragonite); it was previously written Hon Lik.